Get help for gum disease

 However, if it’s not treated, gingivitis will progress into periodontitis.
 In this stage of the disease, permanent damage is done to the gums and support structures of your teeth.
-However, you can still get care to halt its progression and save your smile.
+However, you can still get care at our St. Clair Shores dental office to halt its progression and save your smile.

 Finally, untreated periodontitis can progress into “advanced periodontitis,” which typically results in the loss of one or more of your natural teeth.
 Surgical treatment may be required to resolve this condition, and in some cases you may need to have your remaining teeth extracted and replaced with dental implants or dentures.